Escape to the Charming Lakeside Chautauqua

 Hotel Lakeside

 We must have had at least five people ask us if we knew about the “haunted” stories of the hotel.
-The locals and regulars have a fun time telling the tales to the new visitors, and they are told often enough that the front desk has printouts of the tales for those who ask.
+The locals and regulars have fun telling the tales to the new visitors, and they are often told enough that the front desk has printouts of the tales for those who ask.
+I’m not one for believing in ghosts, but I did have fun teasing my teenagers about Susan, the rumored hotel ghost on the second floor.

 Dining options at Lakeside Chautauqua